 As a business owner, you’re responsible for all of the moving parts of your business, but that doesn’t mean that you have to do it all yourself!
 Successful entrepreneurs understand that there’s a point where it becomes necessary to delegate their responsibilities to scale.
 At this point, it’s crucial for online retailers to start assembling a team.

-Online Boutique Owner Salary
+Ideal Salary For An Online Boutique Owner

 Once your inventory arrives at your warehouse, your Intake Processor will be responsible for unboxing items, weighing items, and assigning SKU numbers or barcoding products.
-They may also assign warehouse locations by entering bin or shelf numbers, which will later help with order processing later.
+They may also post warehouse locations by entering bin or shelf numbers, which will help with order processing later.
 Most challenges and complexities of inventory management can be reduced or eliminated using inventory management software.
 This is especially true at intake, so employ individuals who can accurately enter and maintain electronic documentation into these systems.

 Order Fulfillment Specialist